nicopap/bevy-scene-hook/Readme.md

 It is possible to name object in `glb` scenes in blender using the Outliner dock (the tree view at the top right) and double-clicking object names.

+Note that `SceneHook` hooks have access solely to one `EntityRef` and `EntityCommands` at a time, and ignore asset reloading.

+Consider using this crate's `reload::Hook` for more advanced use-cases.

 ### Implementation